-Farzan is a Project Manager and Researcher in the Middle East WMD Free Zone Project.
+Farzan is a Project Researcher in the Middle East WMD Free Zone Project.
 Farzan was previously a Postdoctoral Fellow at the Global Governance Centre at the Institute, Nuclear Security Predoctoral Fellow at the Centre for International Security and Cooperation at Stanford University, and a Visiting Fellow in the Department of Government, Georgetown University.
 He is a historian who has conducted research and published on global regimes, Middle East politics, and U.S. foreign policy through the lenses of history, IR, sociology, and law.
 He holds a PhD and a master's degree in International History from the Graduate Institute, Geneva, Switzerland and a B.A. in History and Political Science from McGill University, Canada.
 He speaks English, French and Persian.

 Fazan’s areas of expertise include nuclear arms control, disarmament and non-proliferation, economic sanctions, global regimes, Middle East politics, and U.S. foreign policy.

 Mallard, Grégoire, Farzan Sabet, and Jin Sun.
 “The Humanitarian Gap in the Global Sanctions Regime.”
 Global Governance: A Review of Multilateralism and International Organizations, vol. 26, no. 1, 2020, pp. 121–153. https://brill.com/view/journals/gg/26/1/article-p121_6.xml.